Rights Retention is a strategy supported by Open Access advocates that aims to ensure research can be shared and re-used without barriers.

 It will replace our current Open Access Mandate.

 The rights retention element of our Research Publications, Open Access and Copyright policy covers journal articles and published conference papers.
-It applies to all staff and research postgraduate students affiliated with the university of Sunderland.
+It applies to all staff and research postgraduate students affiliated with the University of Sunderland.

 This policy means that as authors you are supported by the institution to retain rights on your author accepted manuscripts and to place them on our institutional repository.